 VII.
-THAT no Person shall subscribe a larger Sum than two thousand Pounds; and that no Subscription shall be taken under fifty Pounds.
+That no Person shall subscribe a larger Sum than two thousand Pounds; and that no Subscription shall be taken under fifty Pounds.

 VIII.
-THAT all Purchasers of whole Shares, from the time when such Purchase is registered, as aforesaid, shall be, not only intitled to the Profits of the Stock, but shall also become, by such Purchase and Registry, a Director, with the same Powers and Priviledges, as if he had been the original Subscriber of the Money.
+THAT all Purchasers of whole Shares, from the time when such Purchase is registered, as aforesaid, shall be, not only inticled to the Profits of the Stock, but shall also become, by such Purchase and Registry, a Director, with the same Powers and Priviledges, as if he had been the original Subscriber of the Money.

 IX.
-That if any Director, Sub-scriber, or Purchaser of a whole Share, shall be minded to sell a Part of his Share or Subscription, the Share of which he was possessed, shall, from the time of such Sale, no longer be a whole Share, but the Purchaser, or Purchasers thereof (if more than one) from the Time when such Sale is registered, shall have a Right, jointly with the Seller, to chuse a Representative for such Share, so broken, in Proportion to the respective Interests, which they have therein, by such Sale; that is to say, a Vote for every sifty Pounds;

-Pounds; but that fuch Choice of a Representative, for such Share so broken, shall be made and registered twenty-four Hours at least, before the next ensuing general Court, under the Penalty of forty Shillings, for every fifty Pounds, which they respectively have in said Share.
+THAT if any Director, Subficiber, or Purchaser of a whole Share, shall be minded to sell a Part of his Share or Subscription, the Share of which he was possessed, shall, from the time of such Sale, no longer be a whole Share, but the Purchaser, or Purchasers thereof (if more than one) from the Time when such Sale is registered, shall have a Right, jointly with the Seller, to chuse a Representative for such Share, so broken, in Proportion to the respective Interests, which they have therein, by such Sale; that is to say, a Vote for every sifty Pounds; Pounds; but that such Choice of a Representative, for such Share so broken, shall be made and registered twenty-four Hours at least, before the next ensuing general Court, under the Penalty of forty Shillings, for every fifty Pounds, which they respectively have in said Share.

-X. THAT if any surplus there should be of the Stock subscribed, when the Work is finished, the same shall be laid out, by the Company, in the building of Barges, for managing and fetting forward the faid Water-carriage; and that the Profits arising from such Water-carriage, shall equally be divided between the Proprietors, in like manner, and Proportion as the Tolls are to be divided.
+X. That if any furplus there should be of the Stock subscribed, when the Work is finished, the same shall be laid out, by the Company, in the building of Barges, for managing and setting forward the said Water-carriage; and that the Profits arising from such Water-carriage, shall equally be divided between the Proprietors, in like manner, and Proportion as the Tolls are to be divided.

 XI.
-THAT at the first general Court, every Subscriber shall pay down one Gale, or tenth Part of his Subscription, on Pain of Forfeiture, as aforefaid.
+THAT at the first general Court, every Subscriber shall pay down one Gale, or tenth Part of his Subscription, on Pain of Forfeiture, as aforesaid.

-But that whereas it may be thought necessary by the Company, to send into foreign Parts, for Persons skilled in this Sort of Business, before the Work is begun; by which, or by any other Delay, a confiderable Sum of Money may re-

-G 2: main main dead in the Hands of the Company, it is proposed,
+But that whereas it may be thought necessary by the Company, to send into so-reign Parts, for Persons skilled in this Sort of Business, before the Work is begun; by which, or by any other Delay, a considerable Sum of Money may remain main dead in the Hands of the Company, it is proposed,